-The first report of a defect must occur within the warranty period, or two years, whichever comes first.
-If you have continuing problems with the same defect, however, you still can make a claim until the end of the third year.
+For a vehicle to be covered, the defect must be reported within the warranty period, or two years, whichever comes first.
+If the defect is reported within this time period and you have continuing problems with the same defect, however, you still can make a claim until the end of the third year.

 The Manufacturer’s Duty to Repair

 The manufacturer or its authorized dealer must repair a motor vehicle in accordance with the terms of the warranty, even after the manufacturer’s warranty has expired, if:

 - The motor vehicle has a defect or problem that is covered by the warranty; and,

 - The problem has been reported by the vehicle’s owner within the warranty period, or within two years after original delivery of the vehicle, whichever comes first.